-Japan, in April 1977 banks were permitted to sell government securities in the secondary market after a one-year holding period.
+At the same time, deficit spending increased.
+The increased holding of government debt by banks prompted the Bank of Japan to suspend its commitment to repurchase government debt held for one year, which resulted in an erosion of bank liquidity.
+To shore up bank liquidity and to avoid debt monetization by the Bank of Japan, in April, 1977 banks were permitted to sell government securities in the secondary market after a one-year holding period.
 In addition, the requirement that secondary yields remain as close as possible to primary yields was lifted.
-Restrictions on banks' participation in the secondary market were eased further over time and eliminated in June 1985.
+Restrictions on banks' participation in the secondary market were eased further over time and eliminated in June, 1985.

 Simultaneous with these developments, the Japanese made a number of successive regulatory changes to liberalize cross-border capital flows.
-These and other steps toward financial deregulation resulted in deeper and more liquid financial markets, reduced transactions costs, and increased the substitution between assets with different characteristics and between assets with similar characteristics but different maturities (e.g., Singleton [1990], Leung, Sanders, and Unal [1991], and Takagi [1988]).
+These and other steps toward financial deregulation resulted in deeper and more liquid financial markets, reduced transactions costs, and increased the substitution between assets with different characteristics and between assets with similar characteristics but different maturities (e.g., Singleton, 1990; Leung, Sanders, and Unal, 1991; and Takagi, 1988).

-B. The EH in Japan
+2.2 The Expectations Hypothesis in Japan

 In financial markets where there is little possibility for arbitrage between assets with similar characteristics but of different maturities, there is little reason to think that the EH will hold.
 It is not surprising, then, that there was virtually no statistical testing of the EH using Japanese data prior to the mid-1980s.
 Financial market deregulation changed this.
-Since the 1980s, a number of researchers have tested the EH in Japan, where, as elsewhere, it is generally rejected.
+Since the 1980s a number of researchers have tested the EH in Japan, where, as elsewhere, it is generally rejected.

 Contrary to expectations, evidence supporting the EH appears to be strongest during periods when regulatory constraints effectively segmented long-term and shortterm financial markets and weakest when deregulation provided greater arbitrage opportunities.
-Shikano (1985) analyzes data from April 1977 to June 1984.
-He finds that the EH was not rejected for the entire period, but was rejected for the period October 1981 to June 1984.
-Similarly, Campbell and Hamao (1993) test the EH for the periods November 1980 through July 1985 and August 1985 through August 1990.
+Shikano (1985) analyzes data from April, 1977 to June, 1984.
+He found that the EH was not rejected for the entire period, but was rejected for the period October, 1981 to June,1984.
+Similarly, Campbell and Hamao (1993) test the EH for the periods November, 1980 through July, 1985 and August, 1985 through August, 1990.
 While the EH is rejected for both periods, the qualitative evidence against the EH is stronger during the latter period.
-Similarly, Shirakawa (1987) finds that the EH fares worse for the period April 1981 through June 1986 compared with the period April 1977 through June 1986.
+Similarly, Shirakawa (1987) finds that the EH fares worse for the period April, 1981 through June, 1986 compared with the period April, 1977 through June, 1986.

-III.
-Japanese Interest Rates
+3. Japanese Interest Rates